BDC Hamburger Icon

 4. Offer mental health benefits.

 Mental health benefits can be a great way to support employees who are returning to work after rehab.
 You can offer mental health resources such as counseling, therapy and employee assistance programs (EAP).
-Host regular check-in meetings with your employees to ensure they are doing okay, and encourage employees to take mental health days when needed.
-When offering these benefits, it’s essential to explain them to your staff clearly, so they know what options are readily available.
+Host regular check-in meetings with your employees to ensure they are doing OK, and encourage employees to take mental health days when needed.
+When offering these benefits, explaining them to your staff clearly is essential so they know what options are readily available.

 FYIDid you know

-Employee mental health has become a top priority, so it is a good idea for employers to support the mental health of their entire staff, not just rehabilitated employees.
+Employee mental health is a significant concern, and yet mental health research shows that less than half of workers with mental health conditions disclose them to their employers.
+It is a good idea for employers to support the mental health of their entire staff, not just rehabilitated employees.

 5. Watch out for workaholism.

 Some individuals in recovery end up substituting one addiction for another.
 Alcoholism or drug abuse can morph into workaholism.
 Your worker may use job demands as an excuse to escape other challenging emotional situations or avoid dealing with painful feelings and broken relationships post-rehab.
 Yes, as an employer, you may love your employee’s newfound work ethic.
-It’s just as important, however, that they make time to reconnect with friends and family, attend meetings and enjoy sober-related activities.
+However, it’s just as important that they make time to reconnect with friends and family, attend meetings and enjoy sober-related activities.
 [Read related article: 10 Ways to Prevent Employee Burnout]

 6. Respect the employee’s privacy.

-If you’re in the position of welcoming an employee back into the workplace after rehab, there are a few legalities you should know.
+If you’re in the position of welcoming an employee back into the workplace after rehab, there are a few legalities you should know about so you don’t break any anti-discrimination employment laws.
 For instance, the Americans with Disabilities Act (ADA) protects employees from being fired or discriminated against for substance abuse, as long as the employee has chosen to enter treatment.
 So, you can’t terminate an employee based on their decision to enter rehab.
-Qualifying employees may also be covered by the Family and Medical Leave Act (FMLA) to seek treatment, and the employer is required to maintain confidentiality.
+Qualifying employees may also be covered by the Family and Medical Leave Act (FMLA) to seek treatment, and the employer must maintain confidentiality.

 If you have an employee in addiction recovery, be sure you are navigating their employment within the law.
-If the employee comes back to work and subsequently underperforms, consider working with them to create a performance improvement plan to get them back on track.
+If the employee returns to work and underperforms, consider working with them to create a performance improvement plan to get them back on track.

 Returning to work is a critical part of recovery for many former addicts.
 Work provides a structured routine, stimulates the mind, and offers opportunities for socialization and positive interactions in a safe, supportive and controlled environment.